Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/README.md

 # Reverse engineering of "Cuddly Demos – The Star-Wars Scroller by The Carebears"
-This repository contains the reverse engineered source code and explanations of one of the most famous Atari ST demos
+This repository contains the reverse engineered source code and explanations of one of the most famous Atari ST demos.

 ## Introduction
 No doubt that if you owned an Atari ST at the end of the eighties you have been really impressed by one of the most famous megademos: The Cuddly Demos by The Carebears (TCB):